 - From now on, all portrait photos taken with the front-facing camera won't be saved as flipped or mirrored images.

 Thanks for reading: how to disable mirrored photos on a Samsung Galaxy S5.
 If this article helped you then share the information with your friends.
-You can of course return to enable the feature at anytime by following the same steps outlined above but this time you will tap Save as flipped so that the box is filled with a green color or green check mark to allow the feature to function.
+You can, of course, return to enable the feature at any time by following the same steps outlined above but this time you will tap Save as flipped so that the box is filled with a green color or green check mark to allow the feature to function.
+You can learn how to do it on the Galaxy S6.
+Learn how to deal with battery life issues, find a lost S5 and troubleshoot charging problems.
+There is also a tutorial showing how to take screenshots on your Galaxy S5 and how to turn off the camera sound and install APK files.